mindspore-ai/docs/docs/programming_guide/source_en/dataset_loading.md

 | COCO | CocoDataset | COCO is a large dataset for object detection, image segmentation, and pose estimation. |
 | CLUE | CLUEDataset | CLUE is a large Chinese semantic comprehension dataset. |

-MindSpore also can load datasets in different data storage formats.
-You can directly use the corresponding class in `mindspore.dataset` to load data files in the disk.
-The following table lists the supported data formats and loading modes.
+MindSpore can also load datasets in different data storage formats.
+You can directly use the corresponding classes in `mindspore.dataset` to load data files in the disk.
+The following table lists the supported data formats and corresponding classes.

 | Data Format | Dataset Class | Description |
 |  ----                    | ----  | ----           |